-We like to think or say that love is in our hearts but in reality love develops in our mind.
-It is cultivated and stored in the cells of our brain in ways we hardly comprehend except for those that study it and know about neurochemicals, receptors and electrochemical function.
+We like to think or say that love is in our hearts but in reality, love develops in our mind.
+It is cultivated and stored in the cells of our brains and our bodies in ways we hardly comprehend.
+Neuroscience has revealed to us how neurochemicals, receptors, and electrochemical functions operate.

 You can't speak of love having an eternal nature without some theological underpinnings.
 How trustworthy are the opinions and musings of social scientists and scholars.
 Their temporary views on relationships and most orthodox theological concepts terminate marriage at death.
 Then also there is that streak of individual philosophy that each person seems to think they have all the answers.

 Is love limited to a single planet?
 Just because we can look billions of light years away doesn't mean we can even begin to behold of the worlds without end throughout eternity and endless space.
 Even so, orthodox theologians have concluded that love did not exist as a mortal attribute until human history began some 6000 years ago.

 Life is and should be more abundant because of love, not limited.
 God's love compels them to give more, not less.
 To bring about the perfect love of God involves a sacrifice, to a degree we may not comprehend in our present circumstances.

 The perfect love of God is the perfect balance of justice, mercy, compassion, and forgiveness.
 We too can develop these principles with faith, effort, and much grace because of their sacrifice.
 Ultimately love is an endowment that we must seek with real intent.